Logan-Coats/Fall-Knight/README.md

 Skeleton moves, takes damage, dies, and attacks when player is near.
 Will add maybe 1 or 2 more enemies OR 1 boss enemy for the final level.
 Want to start working on music and sound effects, as well as a hit/death effect.
 Then start work on level design and polish.

+## Day Six
+Created Input prompts.
+Added many assets including sfx and such.
+Added death sound for player.
+Added hit and death effects for enemies.

+## Day Seven
+Halfway there...
+Implemented sfx for hit/hurt in player and enemies.
+Implemented music and added 2 more scenes for levels.
+Created scene transitions between levels.
+Added assets for boss enemy.
+Will hopefully implement boss soon.
+Will probably begin working on level design tomorrow.
+Shaping up to be good!!